 noticesdirectory of the Saxon product as distributed, and the documentation provides a table listing all these Third-party code components.

-The code in th category is in most cases used in all Saxon editions (the only open source code in Saxon-PE or Saxon-EE that is not also used in Saxon-HE is the ASM bytecode generation library and the ICU localization library).
+The code in this category is in most cases used in all Saxon editions (the only open source code in Saxon-PE or Saxon-EE that is not also used in Saxon-HE is the ASM bytecode generation library and the ICU localization library).
 In all cases the license under which the code was used permits the creation of commercial products derived from this code, and does not "infect" such products with open source obligations.
 In many cases the relevant license requires a notice to be published; this is satisfied by inclusion of the relevant notices in this documentation and also in the

 noticesdirectory of the issued product.
 In many cases the relevant license also requires any modifications to source code to be published; Saxonica satisfies the requirement by issuing the source code of Saxon-HE, which includes all such modifications.

 Category D code is proprietary (non-open-source) code developed and owned by Saxonica.
 This is made available to a small number of selected integration partners under the terms of a custom contract.
 This code is not used in Saxon-HE.